 - Risk: Very safe, but can lose value to inflation

-Just as you can lend to a bank with a CD, you can lend to the U.S. government by buying Treasury securities.
+Just as you can lend to a bank with a CD, you can lend to the U.S. government by buying Treasury securities and TIPS.
 These government bonds are very safe investments, offering a guaranteed, fixed interest rate.
 You can buy them online at TreasuryDirect.gov.

 Treasuries give a safe, guaranteed return that usually beats bank and money market rates.
-However, it can’t generally beat inflation.
+However, it generally can’t beat inflation, and if you cash them in early, you can lose some principal due to inflation.
 And the highest yields require tying up your money for decades, meaning you’ll lose out if interest rates rise.

 - Risk: Low to high, depending on the company and the term